SECTIONS

 Birding

-Monthly outings to different habitats, from shorelines to hills, to observe birds and other interesting features.
+Monthly outings to different habitats, from shorelines to hills to observe birds and other interesting features.
 Bring lunch and water.
 No experience needed.
-First Wednesday, 9 a.m.
+First Wednesday, 9 a.m. – 1:30 p.m.

 Bon Appétit

-Themed dinner parties for small groups, with two all-member events.
+Themed dinner or lunch parties for small groups, with two all-member events.
 Hosting rotates, and each host sets the date and assigns recipes.
+The season runs from September to May.

 Book Discussion

 Open to all members who love to read and discuss books.
 Lively discussions held every month, complimented with delicious refreshments.
-Meetings are held in members’ homes (or sometimes via Zoom).
-Our program runs October - April, culminating in May with a special luncheon featuring a noteworthy author/speaker.
+Participants meet in members’ homes.
+The program runs October - April, culminating in May with a special luncheon featuring a noteworthy author/speaker.

 First Friday, 1 p.m. - 3 p.m. (except January).